 - Spanish: DELE B2 or above; Evaluación Oficial del Conocimiento de la Lengua Española Level 2 or above

 As this is a volunteer position, no salary is offered.
-However, room and board, visa fees (exceptions apply), and the cost of any programmes in ports that you are asked to attend as an interpreter will be covered by Peace Boat (valued from ￥1.27 million plus port charges and tips).
-Transport to the port of embarkation at the start of the voyage, and from the port of disembarkation at the end of the voyage, as well as personal expenditure such as onboard charges (drinks, laundry fees, etc), are your own responsibility.
+However, room and board, visa fees (exceptions apply), and the cost of any programmes in ports that you are asked to attend as an interpreter will be covered by Peace Boat (plus port charges and tips).
+Transport to the port of embarkation at the start of the voyage, and from the port of disembarkation at the end of the voyage, as well as personal expenditures such as onboard charges (drinks, laundry fees, etc.), are your own responsibility.

 How to Apply

-To apply for an upcoming voyage, please read the voyage specific ‘Application Guidelines’ and fill out the necessary forms, which can be found at the top of this page.
+To apply for an upcoming voyage, please read the voyage-specific ‘Application Guidelines’ and fill out the necessary form, which can be found at the top of this page.

 To apply, applicants are required to submit the following materials: